feedmejefferson/feedme-moderator/design.md

     ...
 ```

+1. run curate-favorites.R and word-tree.R (need to refactor this all into one streamlined script)
+2. copy `feedme-data/tag-analysis/moderator` folder contents to staging location for conversion
+3. convert using ladle

 ### Change Tracking / Reconciliation

 We should throw all of the exported data into a git repo and commit each time we do a new export.
 This will let us roll back to previous states by importing from an old commit.